makwaijun/personalwebpagev2/content/blog/post11.md

 It is perhaps in situations like these that price is dictated by passion.
 The threshold and willingness-to-pay set by the amount of "thrill"  and "glee" a first-timer feels.
 A child-like desire to play with a new toy.

-Practically, customers won't go overboard to get a professional-grade product, but are certainly not scrimping.
+Practically, customers won't go overboard to get a professional-grade product, but neither would they scrimp.
 If anything, a reasonably high price justifies the customer's passion.
 That

 > > Yes - I *am* serious about this new hobby of mine.
 The premium price I have paid motivates me to get my money's worth.